lionelresnik/madabloodbot/README.md

-# Java Spring Mada-Bot Project
+# Java Spring Mada-Blood-Bot Project

 This project is a simple chatbot implemented using Java and the Spring framework.
-The mada-bot uses a finite state machine (FSM) to manage the conversation flow and can ask different questions based on the user's responses.
+The mada-blood-bot uses a finite state machine (FSM) to manage the conversation flow and can ask different questions based on the user's responses.

 ## Project Structure